-- ▶ From the PGMscreen, press the Program Steps soft key.
+- From the PGM screen, press the Program Steps soft key.

 - ▶ Then press the Other Steps soft key.

 - In the popup menu select Engrave Line.

-- ▶ With the cursor in the Text input field, press the Al phanumeric Keyboard soft key, and insert the desired text.
+- With the cursor in the Text input field, press the Alphanumeric Keyboard soft key, and insert the desired text.
 The text entered can be edited using the Up, Down, Left, Right and Backspace soft keys.
 To insert a new line, use the Insert Line soft key.

-- ▶ Enter the X and Y axes coordinates for the point at the lower left corner of the engraving.
+- Enter the X and Y axes coordinates in the first page for the point at the lower left corner of the engraving, or in the second page for the center point of the engraving.

-- ▶ Enter the character height.
+- Enter the character height.

-- ▶ Enter the tilt angle if there is one.
+- Enter the tilt angle if there is one.

-- ▶ Enter the begin and end depths for the Z axis.
+- Enter the begin and end depths for the Z axis.

-- ▶ Enter the Z axis feed rate.
+- Enter the Z axis feed rate.

-- ▶ Select the font required from 3 choices, Simple, Stencil, or Stick, soft keys, or the drop down menu.
+- Select the font required from 3 choices, Simple, Stencil, or Stick, soft keys, or the drop down menu.

-- ▶ Select the Modifier as either the Normal or Mirrored soft key.
+- Select the Modifier as either the Normal or Mirrored soft key.
 Normal is readable from left to right; Mirrored will make the engraving appear backwards.

-- ▶ Enter the table's feed rate.
+- Enter the table's feed rate.

-- ▶ Press the USE key.
+- Press the USE key.